Cheddar Cheese Soufflé

 1 tablespoon fresh chives, minced + 1/2 teaspoon for garnish

 Heat oven to 350 degrees and adjust rack to middle position.
-Spray a 2-1/2 quart soufflé dish with olive oil spray (or four 20-ounce soufflé dishes), then dust with flaxseed meal, dumping out any extra.
+Spray a 2-1/2 liter soufflé dish with olive oil spray (or four 20-ounce soufflé dishes), then dust with flaxseed or almond meal, dumping out any extra.

-Combine parmesan, almond flour, and spices in a bowl.
-Melt butter in small saucepan over medium heat.
-Whisk in the dry ingredients and cook, whisking, for about 1 minute.
+Combine parmesan, almond flour, xanthan gum and seasonings in a bowl.
+Melt butter in medium saucepan over medium heat.
+Whisk in the parmesan mixture and cook, whisking, for about 1 minute.
 Slowly whisk in milk and bring to simmer.
 Cook, whisking constantly, until mixture is thickened and smooth.
 Remove pan from heat and whisk in Kerrygold cheddar until melted and smooth.
 Let cool for 10 minutes, then whisk in egg yolks and chives.

 Using stand mixer fitted with a whisk, whip egg whites and cream of tartar on medium-low speed until foamy.
 Increase speed to medium-high and whip until very stiff peaks form.
 Add the cheese mixture and fold in, using a rubber spatula, until fully combined.

 Pour mixture into prepared dish.
 Run your thumb around the inside rim of the dish to open a less-than 1/4″ channel, which will allow the soufflé mixture to rise cleanly and evenly during cooking.
 Bake until the soufflé rises above rim, top is deep golden brown, and interior registers 170 degrees, 30 to 35 minutes.
-Sprinkle with remaining chives and serve immediately.
+Sprinkle with remaining chives or slivered green onions and serve immediately.

 This makes a lovely light supper with a green salad.